-Based on the above, Elia proposes the first option for the first step of the implementation of the proposed evolutions for the BRP Nominations (in line with Figure 6) in order (i) to avoid consecutive changes to the nomination process and the corresponding transitory implementation efforts for all involved parties, and (ii) to avoid additional operational workload for BRPs related to parallel flows of information (MW Schedule and Injection Nomination for the same unit) and (iii) to avoid unnecessary grid security risks that could result from a poor implementation by any involved party.
+In case an intermediate step in the implementation of the target design of the BRP Nominations would be needed to enable different market parties to take up the role of BRP and SA already before the iCAROS phase 2, based on the above analysis, Elia strongly recommends the first option (in line with Figure 6).
+This to avoid consecutive changes to the nomination process and the corresponding transitory implementation efforts for all involved parties, to avoid additional operational workload for BRPs related to parallel flows of information (MW Schedule and Injection Nomination for the same unit) and to avoid unnecessary grid security risks that could result from a poor implementation by any involved party.
 This while Elia is convinced that for the majority of cases (in particular for the large production units/energy storage devices currently providing MW Schedules), the role of the BRP and SA will be taken up by the same party.
 In addition, for the cases where the role of the SA would not be taken up by the BRP, both options for the BRP Nominations facilitate the split between BRP and SA in a similar way in the sense that an agreement between the BRP and the SA is needed regardless of the chosen option for the BRP Nominations in order to handle the impact of redispatch activations on the perimeter of the BRP.